8 Energy Saving How-tos for Teens (and Parents Too)

 Dear Teenagers: Saving energy matters.
 It will help limit the amount of greenhouse gas emissions, which are a major factor in climate change and global warming.
 There are many simple actions that you can take at home to save energy.
 As intelligent, thoughtful, young people, you are passionate about making a difference in our world.
 Here’s your chance.
 Love and good luck!

 - Be cool.
-When the outside temperature falls, don’t automatically turn up the central heating Americans tend to overheat our homes in winter, when really the most energy-efficient setting is 68 degrees during the cold months (78 degrees in summer).
-Stop and take a minute to think about whether you are actually uncomfortable or just slightly sensitive to the temperature change.
+When the outside temperature falls, don’t automatically turn up the central heating.
+Americans tend to overheat our homes in winter, when really the most energy-efficient setting is 68 degrees during the cold months (78 degrees in summer).
+Take a minute to think about whether you are actually uncomfortable or just slightly sensitive to the temperature change.
 If it’s the latter, why not reach for a sweater instead of the thermostat?
-And don’t be embarrassed to put on those cozy slippers Grandma bought for you.
+And don’t be embarrassed to put on those cozy slippers Grandma bought you.

 - Turn off.
 Electrical appliances, such as phone chargers or computer printers, that you’re not currently using (pun intended) will continue to use energy as long as they are switched on – or even just plugged in.
 Connect several devices to a power strip so all it takes is one easy action to turn them off.
 Switch off any light fixtures when you leave the room for longer than 5 minutes, as well.

 - Get around the green way.
-Avoid driving places by car or getting a lift from grownups if it’s possible and safe to do so.
-Choose an alternative, energy-smart means of transportation like walking or biking … whenever and wherever you can.
+If it’s possible and safe to do so, avoid driving places by car or relying on a lift from grownups.
+Choose an alternative, energy-smart means of transportation such as walking or bicycling … whenever and wherever you can.

 - Boycott baths.
-We’re not advising you to become a modern-day hippie -- unless that’s your personal style, of course -- but do be aware that taking a bath tends to use a lot more water than showering, especially with a low-flow showerhead (about 70 gallons of water for a full tub versus 10-25 for a five-minute shower).
-You’ll be saving on energy used by your local water company to purify and pump the H2O to your home, and also on fuel for your family’s water heater.
+We’re not advising you to become a modern-day hippie -- unless, of course, that’s how you roll -- but be aware that taking a bath tends to use a lot more water than showering, especially with a low-flow showerhead (about 70 gallons of water for a full tub versus 10-25 for a five-minute shower).
+You’ll be saving on energy used by your local water company to purify and pump the H2O to your home, and also on fuel for the family water heater.

 - Go veggie.
 If you help out with family meal preparation, suggest cutting down on meat – or cutting it out completely once (or more) per week.
 Raising and processing animals for food takes tons more energy than growing grains and beans.
 In fact, it is responsible for a whopping 18 percent of greenhouse gas emissions.